 - Supports many database-specific data types (SqlDateTime, NpgsqlDate, …) end to end, avoiding conversion issues and reducing coding

 - Read and write Delimited and Fixed Format flat files, streams, and strings

 - Read and write XLSX spreadsheets, JSON, and text files

 - Read .NET IEnumerable, and read and write Collections

-- Easily extensible to other formats as well as transfer protocols like SFTP, SCP, FTP, etc.
+- Easily extensible to other databases, formats as well as transfer protocols like SFTP, SCP, FTP, etc.